Associate Professor , Ph.D.

 (905) 688-5550 ext.
 4557

-Dr. Tardif-Williams is a developmental psychologist whose main research interests include parenting and the quality of parent-child interactions, with a particular emphasis on parent-adolescent conflict.
-Her other research interests include the influence of acculturation on the quality of parent-child communication, trauma and abuse in the lives of children and youth, and the impact of companion animals on the socio-emotional lives of children and youth.
-Dr. Tardif-Williams is currently conducting research that employs both quantitative and qualitative methodologies to examine two areas of study: 1) the impact of immigration and acculturation on the quality of relationships among Chinese-Canadian immigrant families, and 2) the impact of children’s experiences with companion animals on their understanding of the mental worlds (e.g., thoughts, emotions, intentions) of self and others (e.g., parents’, peers’), including companion animals.
-This latter research project reflects Dr. Tardif-Williams’ burgeoning interest in the nature of children’s relationships with animals.
+Dr. Tardif-Williams is a developmental psychologist whose main research interests include the social emotional development of children and youth within the context of family relationships.
+Specifically, Dr. Tardif-Williams is interested in the quality of parent-child interactions, the influence of acculturation on the quality of parent-child relationships, trauma and abuse in the lives of children and youth, and the impact of companion animals on the social and emotional lives of children and youth.
+Dr. Tardif-Williams is currently conducting research that adopts a relational developmental systems framework and that employs both quantitative and qualitative methodologies to examine the academic, social and emotional impact of children’s interactions with companion animals (within family- and school-based contexts).
+This latter research project reflects Dr. Tardif-Williams’ burgeoning interest in the nature of children’s close relationships with animals.

-Dr. Tardif-Williams currently teaches CHYS 3P09 – Culture and the Mental Health of Children and Youth, 4V08 – Companion Animals in the Lives of Children and Youth, CHYS 4P50 – Trauma and Abuse in the Lives of Children and Youth, and 5N01 – Professional Seminar in CHYS Master’s Program.
+- Dr. Tardif-Williams currently teaches CHYS/PSYC 3P11 – Theories of Development and Socialisation, 4P08 – Companion Animals in the Lives of Children and Youth, and CHYS 4P50 – Trauma and Abuse in the Lives of Children and Youth

 Tardif-Williams, C. Y., & Fisher, L. (2009).
 Clarifying the link between acculturation experiences and parent-child relationships among families in cultural transition: The promise of contemporary critiques of acculturation psychology.
 International Journal of Intercultural Relations: Special Issue on Critical Acculturation Psychology, 33(2), 150-161.